alabatie/optim-pv-battery/README.md

 - it then computed the money spent in both cases with and without battery
 - this finally gave the reward

-Being able to implement this function directly into the model architecture meant being able to directly optimize the return with respect to a deterministic policy network.
+Being able to implement this "physical engine" directly into the model architecture meant being able to directly optimize the return with respect to a deterministic policy network.
 It was a strong specificity that one cannot find in usual problems.
-Indeed the simulation / sampling process is usually "exterior" to the model architecture, and policy iteration is implemented with stochastic policies and high variance algorithms such as Reinforce for training (see e.g. http://www0.cs.ucl.ac.uk/staff/D.Silver/web/Teaching_files/pg.pdf).
+Indeed the environment is usually exterior to the model architecture, and policy iteration is implemented with stochastic policies and high variance algorithms such as Reinforce for training (see e.g. http://www0.cs.ucl.ac.uk/staff/D.Silver/web/Teaching_files/pg.pdf).

 So I coded a deterministic policy network, which directly acted as the battery controller and gave in output the proposed battery charge.
-On top of this policy network, further layers (without any parameters to learn) performed the "simulation work".
+On top of this policy network, further layers (without any parameters to learn) performed the "physical engine".

 Finally the loss of this global architecture was set as the competition score: `money_saved / abs(money_spent_without_battery)` (the denominator had actually no influence on the optimal policy for a given simulation, but it enabled to prioritize learning to save money when the factor was small).
 In this way, **Keras's optimizer was directly doing the job of minimizing the simulation score**.